Luke-Jacobs/WaterSegmentation/README.md

 ### Motion

 Color and texture are helpful visual cues of water, but what really sets water apart from other scenery is the way it moves.
-The motion classifier, proposed by the paper “Water detection through spatio-temporal invariant descriptors,” is the most sophisticated method for water segmentation that I researched.
+The motion classifier, proposed by the paper “Water detection through spatio-temporal invariant descriptors,”[4] is the most sophisticated method for water segmentation that I researched.
 It involves multiple preprocessing steps, which, although relatively computationally expensive, yield impressive segmentation results:

 ![img](http://sagecontinuum.org/wp-content/uploads/2020/08/tt_results_compiled-1024x253.png)Original images and segmentation masks (original images taken from the Video Water Database by Mettes, et al. 2015)